 All fellows serve a panel of patients in the ambulatory continuity clinic one half day a week throughout their training.
 Nursing home practice and periodic home visit blocks are also built into the continuity experience.

-There is a wide array of elective opportunities, which fellows can customize to develop the skills needed for their individualized career path.
+There is a wide array of elective opportunities, which you can customize to develop the skills needed for your individualized career path.

 - Geriatric cardiology

 - Geriatrics Boot Camp